niteshkagit/luxoft_challenge/readme.txt

 =======================Future possible enhancement for api================== .
-Account status to be checked to both source and destination accounts . enhanced exception message
+Account status to be checked to both source and destination accounts .
+May be Account class itself to be enhanced to support concurrency . enhanced exception message
 .
 API to be enhanced to be used in secured way (for both authentication and authorization)